jklughammer/RefFreeDMA/README.md

 ###Sample annotation sheet

-The sample annotation sheet has to contain at least two columns: Sample_Name and a collunm that specifies the **two** groups to be compared in the differential methylation analysis.
+The sample annotation sheet has to contain at least two columns: Sample_Name and a column that specifies the **two** groups to be compared in the differential methylation analysis.
 Samples that should not be included in the differential methylation analysis have to be marked with NA in this column.
 A third column can be specified to indicate groups for plotting purposes.
 The only predefines column Name is Sample_Name.
 All other column names can be chosen and passed as paramenters (compCol and groupsCol).
 The sample annotation sheet is passed as parameter [sample_annotation](#set-command-line-parameters).

 | Sample_Name  |comp_gran_lympho|Cell_Type| XXX  | YYY  |
 |---|---|---|---|---|